Yes, talking a lot to little ones is super-beneficial, but reading to them does even more.

 Simply put, story time introduces kids to a lot more unique words than they’re exposed to in everyday conversations with Mom—which of course means a better opportunity for children to develop larger vocabularies.

 Researchers from the University of California Riverside pit the transcribed everyday conversations between parents and their kids against text from a hundred popularly recommended children’s picture books to see which one yielded the highest percentage of unique words.
 The clear winner?
 Books.
+Reading to them is way better than leaving them lying on mattress playing gadgets all day.

 “When we compared our text of transcribed books to an equally-sized amount of speech-to-kids, we found about 70 percent more unique words in the books than in the speech,” says Jessica Montag, PhD, assistant research psychologist and author of the study.
 However, she warns that the figure reflects the sample size and the various methodological choices in the study, so the actual percentage may be more or less.
 Still, it’s easy to understand that books have the advantage.
 The findings are published in the journal Psychological Science.